 Many studies have documented the frequency with which trucks are found to have defective equipment when involved in an accident.
 In fact, according to a 2010 study, almost 55% of trucks were found to have at least one mechanical violation after a post-crash inspection.

-To consult with an experienced truck accidents lawyer serving Gainesville, call 855-686-6752
+To consult with an experienced truck accident lawyer serving Gainesville, call 855-780-9986

 Laws that Could Impact Your Claim

-There are two specific laws that you should be aware of that could impact a truck accident claim—a statute of limitations and pure comparative negligence.
+There are two specific laws that you should be aware of that could impact a truck accident claim—a statute of limitations and the comparative negligence system.

-According to Florida Statutes §95.11, you must file your claim pursuing compensation within four years of the date of the accident.
-If you fail to do so, you are generally barred from recovering any amount of compensation for your losses, although there are some exceptions.
+According to Florida Statutes §95.11, you must file your suit pursuing compensation within two years of the date of the accident.
+If you fail to do so, you can miss your opportunity to pursue damages.

-It is also important to be aware that Florida is a pure comparative fault state.
-Comparative fault, or comparative negligence, is a rule that allocates damages after an accident according to the degree each party is liable.
+It is also important to be aware that Florida is a modified comparative fault state.
 That means if the plaintiff is somewhat responsible for causing an accident, the compensation they are awarded will be reduced by the degree to which they were responsible.
-In other words, if you are found 20% responsible, you can only recover 80% of the total awarded compensation.
+However, if you are more than 50 percent responsible for your accident, you are unable to get damages.

 Recoverable Damages After a Gainesville Truck Accident